JordanTaylorJ/JordanTaylorJ/README.md

 ## Hi there 👋 I'm Jordan!

-Current student in a full stack software engineering program.
+I am a recent graduate from a full stack software engineering program.

-I am experienced 💫 working with JavaScript, React, HTML, CSS, Python, Ruby and SQL.
-I'm currently 🔭 learning about Rails.
-I look forward to 🌱 learning Redux.
+I am experienced 💫 working with JavaScript, React, HTML, CSS, Ruby on Rails, and SQL.
+I'm currently 🔭 learning about Flask.
+I look forward to 🌱 building a full stack application utilizing the backend framework Flask and refreshing up on Python.

 I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.